PRich57/logo-generator/README.md

 ## Contributing

-  If anyone would like to contribute to the project they should clone this repository to their local machine and create a new branch.
+  If anyone would like to contribute to the project they should clone this repository and create a new branch.
 All changes should be submitted via pull requests on GitHub to await approval.

 ## Tests